sina-cb/pymft/README.md

 This library provides a simple and easy-to-use interface for interacting with the [Midi Fighter Twister](https://djtechtools.com/product/midifighter-twister/) controller in Python.

+The code in this library is inspired from the [Chromatik MidiFighterTwister library](https://github.com/heronarts/LX/blob/dev/src/main/java/heronarts/lx/midi/surface/MidiFighterTwister.java).

 ## Features

 - **Easy Configuration:** Define knob configurations using the `MidiFighterTwister` class.
 This library is trying to asbtract the complexity of the Midi Fighter Twister controller interface out of the client code.